 People with diabetes often develop bacterial and fungal infections typically of the skin and mouth.
 When the levels of glucose in the blood are high, white blood cells cannot effectively fight infections.
 Any infection that develops tends to be more severe and takes longer to resolve in people with diabetes.
 Sometimes, an infection is the first sign of diabetes.

 One such infection is a yeast infection called candidiasis Candidiasis Candidiasis is a fungal infection caused by several species of the yeast Candida, especially Candida albicans.
-The most common type of candidiasis is a superficial infection of the mouth, vagina... read more .
+The most common type of candidiasis is a superficial infection of... read more .
 Candida yeast is a normal resident of the mouth, digestive tract, and vagina that usually causes no harm.
 In people with diabetes, however, Candida can overgrow on mucous membranes and moist areas of the skin causing rashes in those areas.

 Eye problems in diabetes